 -BRIAN SPENCER (Home Meridian)

-Question: “How does our business with you compare to other retailers that you are working with?”
+Frequently Asked Question 2: “How does our business with you compare to other retailers that you are working with?”

 Answer from Glenn: “Generally, most retailers are experiencing the same issues you are describing.
 Successful ones will promptly contact me regarding any issues that could potentially affect payment.”